 How does Habitat decide who gets a house?

 Hancock County Habitat’s Family Selection Committee carefully screens applicants.
-Families are chosen on the basis of need, ability to pay an interest-free mortgage for 15-30 years, and willingness to provide the required # of hours of sweat equity per adult.
+Families are chosen on the basis of need, ability to pay their mortgage for 15-30 years, and willingness to provide the required # of hours of sweat equity per adult.

 Are Habitat houses free?